 As of 2019, the Boeing 717-200 had become a very popular aircraft among operators.
 The airlines that have them were holding on to them, which made it very difficult to lease one of the jets.
 In 2020, the market changed due to COVID-19 restructuring.
 Many airlines, including Delta, are removing the aircraft from their fleet.
 Below is information on some of the leasing companies and the state of the 717 market.

 The Main Leasing Companies

 Boeing Commercial Capital and Falko Regional Aircraft are the two main organizations that lease the Boeing 717-200 jet.
-Pembroke Aviation was another company that leased Boeing 717 aircraft, and it looks like they are still leasing a few aircraft as of 2019.
+Pembroke Aviation was another company that leased Boeing 717 aircraft, and it looks like they were leasing a few aircraft up to 2019.
 If you are looking to lease those aircraft, those are a few of the firms that have the aircraft and are leasing them to airlines.
 The 717 had become a very popular aircraft prior to COVID-19, and the airlines that had them did not want to let go of them.
 That has changed as airlines have had to reduce their fleets and focus on flying new aircraft with better operating costs.

 Boeing 717-200 For Lease Cost / Price